 I once was as great a friend of fictitious ruins, as you are now.
 I remember beseeching Tom Whately with great earnestness, to use a heap of old stone & rubbish, of wh. he had the command, in something of this kind, when he had laid out the gardens at Nonsuch.
 But I had not then seen, what I since have seen, so many awkward, ridiculous, hideous attempts.
 I conceived, as you do, the beauties of old disjointed, moss-grown stone, formed into time-struck abbeys; but I never once saw it executed; and therefore (on a subject, where we know our bounds) I think we may fairly reason, with the philosophers, from a nunquam factum to an impossibili factu.—

-It is Park Place’s failure to produce subjects for the imagination and instead to offer unmeaning trifles to which Gilpin particularly reacts.
+It is Park Place’s failure to produce subjects for the imagination, instead offering unmeaning trifles, to which Gilpin particularly reacts.
 As Whately would write, “Conjectures about the form, raise doubts about the existence of the ancient structure; the mind must not be allowed to hesitate; it must be hurried away from examining into the reality, by the exactness and the force of the resemblance.”
-Here, it’s easy, of course, to focus on the language of association or the practicalities of design and thus to read both Gilpin and Whately’s account of meaning in the landscape in just those terms; but what is stressed even more insistently in these passages is that association is to be valued only in as far as it produces sensation.
-For Whately, “the art of gardening aspires to more than imitation: it can create original characters, and give expressions to the several scenes superior to any they can receive from allusions, and while Gilpin might not agree that gardens can actually achieve this, he shares that desire for the mind to be “hurried away” and not allowed to hesitate.
+It’s easy, of course, to focus here on the language of association or the practicalities of design, and thus to read both Gilpin’s and Whately’s accounts of meaning in the landscape in just those terms.
+What is stressed even more in these passages, however, is that association is to be valued only insofar as it produces sensation.
+For Whately, “the art of gardening aspires to more than imitation: it can create original characters, and give expressions to the several scenes superior to any they can receive from allusions,” and while Gilpin might not agree that gardens can actually achieve this, he shares that desire for the mind to be “hurried away” and not allowed to hesitate.

 For Whately, “Certain properties, and certain dispositions, of the objects of nature, are adapted to excite particular ideas and sensation: many of them have been occasionally mentioned [in the Observations]; and all are very well known: they require no discernment, examination, or discussion, but are obvious at a glance, and instantaneously distinguished by our feelings.”
-His expressive landscapes are not, then, about rejecting the associationism of earlier English gardens, rather, association is both required and required to drop away from view as it produces its affects.
+His expressive landscapes are not, then, about rejecting the associationism of earlier English gardens; rather, association is both required and required to drop away from view as it produces affects in the viewer.
 As we have seen, Gilpin—like Whately—recognized the associational qualities of the “nature” he admires and desires, and, as with Whately, what is valued is the ability of features in the landscape to generate “ideas and sensation.”
-For Whately, those ideas and sensations are to be valued because they are “instantaneously distinguished by our feelings”; but the demonstration of this in the Observations is only possible in the form of carefully rehearsed reveries which shore up the cultural values into which Whately has been educated, and on which his own position depends.
-Ultimately what is valued, then, are those moments when the culturally learned collapses into an imagining of the authentically natural, because that imagining of the natural is an imagining also of one’s own place in and vision of the world.
+For Whately, those ideas and sensations are to be valued because they are “instantaneously distinguished by our feelings”; but the demonstration of this in the Observations is possible only in the form of carefully rehearsed reveries that shore up the cultural values into which Whately has been educated, and on which his own position depends.
+Ultimately, what is valued, then, are those moments when the culturally learned collapses into an imagining of the authentically natural, because that imagining of the natural is an imagining also of one’s own place in and vision of the world.